It’s time to get ready for Halloween, and to give you a head start this year we will make some cookies to freak out your friends.

 2 squares of melting chocolate or chocolate bark

-Combine the sugar, egg, butter, almond extract, and vanilla in a bowl.
-Mix in the flour, and salt.
-Cover and refrigerate the dough for about 30 minutes, or until it’s firm.
+Combine the sugar, egg, butter, almond extract and vanilla in a bowl.
+Mix in the flour and salt.
+Cover and refrigerate the dough for about 30 minutes, or until firm.

-Placed on a cooking sheet lightly coated with no-stick cooking spray and bake at 325` for 20 to 25 minutes, or until the cookies are a very light golden brown.
+Place on a cooking sheet lightly coated with no-stick cooking spray and bake at 325 for 20 - 25 minutes or until the cookies are a very light golden brown.
 Let the cookies cool on a drying rack.

 Use melting chocolate to go around the outside of the almond nail, giving a ghoulish appearance.
 Just melt the chocolate, put it in an icing piping bag, and cut a very small hole in the tip.
 Then pipe around the nail.

 If you use red melting chocolate the look will be even more dramatic.
 You can also make small drops of chocolate blood, or chocolate cuts on the cookies if you really want to gross out your guests.